 Port of Long Beach, California

-Ms. Lowenthal has spent more than half her life in Long Beach, her adopted hometown, and has served the community as a licensed family counselor, mental health consultant and educator.
+Ms. Lowenthal has spent more than half her life in Long Beach, her adopted hometown, and, in addition to her political career, has served the community as a licensed family counselor, mental health consultant and educator.

 In 1994, Ms. Lowenthal was elected to the first of two terms on the LBUSD Board of Education.
-She then won the First District City Council seat in a 2001 special election and was elected to full terms in 2002 and 2006 before being elected to the Assembly in 2008.
+She then won the first District City Council seat in a 2011 special election and was elected to full terms in 2002 and 2006 before being elected to the Assembly in 2008.

-For her service in the State Legislature, Lowenthal was named Legislator of the Year by the California Assisted Living Association, the California Association of Marriage and Family Therapists and the California Chiropractic Association.
+For her service in the State Legislature, Ms. Lowenthal was named Legislator of the Year by the Year of the California Assisted Living Association, the California Association of Marriage and Family Therapists and the California Chiropractic Association.

-She currently serves on the St. Mary’s Medical Center Governing Board, the U.S. Vets Advisory Board, the Children Today Board of Directors, the Linc Housing Board of Directors and the Jewish Family and Children’s Services Board of Directors.
+Ms. Lowenthal currently serves her community on the St. Mary Medical Center Governing Board, the U.S. Vets Advisory Board, the Children Today Board of Directors, the Linc Housing Board of Directors and the Jewish Family and Children’s Services Board of Directors.

 # # #

 The Port of Long Beach is the premier U.S. gateway for trans-Pacific trade and a trailblazer in innovative goods movement, safety, environmental stewardship and sustainability.
 As the second-busiest container seaport in the United States, the Port handles trade valued at more than $180 billion annually and supports 1.4 million trade-related jobs cross the nation, including 300,000 in Southern California.
 Founded in 1911, the Port encompasses 3,200 acres with 35 miles of waterfront, 10 piers, 80 berths and 66 gantry cranes.
 In 2017, the Port handled more than 7.5 million container units, the best year in its history.